-In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Los Angeles region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
-Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼
+It’s no secret that Sylvan’s Engineering courses in the Los Angeles region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
+Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

 Is There an Aspiring Engineer in Your Family?

 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
 Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
 We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

 - Practical, hands-on projects that range from designing machines using LEGO® bricks to building different bridge types with K’NEX® pieces.

 - A 21st century education designed to equip your child with STEM skills.